 If not specified the primary address is chosen between the addresses provided, in order of sms, fax, email, postal.

-reference string n Add a searchable customer reference to each letter
+reference string n Add a searchable customer reference to each letter.

-custom_data variable n List of elements used to control special features of Bing backend process (consult Customer Service for details)
+custom_data variable n List of elements used to control special features of Bing backend process (consult Customer Service for details).

 file_name string n document name Specify the document’s filename.